ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 &nbsp;

-Nobody actually owns address zero in Ethereum (that is, nobody knows the private key whose matching public key is transformed to the zero address).
+Nobody actually owns address zero in Ethereum (that is, nobody knows a private key whose matching public key is transformed to the zero address).
 When people use that address, it is usually a software bug - so we fail if the zero address is used as the sender or the recipient.